bgaldino/sm-quickstart/README.md

 The current variables are:

-**insertData** - Seeds sample data into new environments.
+**insertData** - Seed sample data into new environments.
 This should be changed to 0 after successfully seeding initial data as errors will be generated if the seed data already exists in the target environment.

-**deployCode** - Pushes source code and metadata from most modules.
+**deployCode** - Deploy source code and metadata from most modules.
 If the target is a scratch org, sfdx force:source:push is executed.
 Other orgs utilize sfdx force:source:deploy.

-**createGateway** - Creates the initial mock payment gateway for new environments.
+**createGateway** - Create the initial mock payment gateway for new environments.
 This should be changed to 0 after successfully creating the gateway in the target environment.

+**createTaxEngine** - Create the initial mock tax engine for new environments.
+This should be changed to 0 after successfully creating the tax engine in the target environment.

-**createCommunity** - Creates a Customer Account Portal Experience Cloud site that is configured to use Subscription Management in a new environment.
+**createCommunity** - Create a Customer Account Portal Experience Cloud site that is configured to use Subscription Management in a new environment.
 This should be changed to 0 after the community is successfully created in the target environment.

-**installPackages** - Installs any defined managed packages.
+**installPackages** - Install any defined managed packages.
 Currenly this only installs the Streaming API Monitor.
 This should be changed to 0 after successful installation.

 **includeCommunity** - Perform operations related to the Customer Account Portal Experience Cloud site that is created during setup.
 This includes pushing source code, metadata and community templates that have been configured by this setup script.

+**includeCommerceConnector** - Include the connector and reference components to connect Subscription Management to Lighting B2B Commerce.

+**createConnectorStore** - Create a B2B Commerce storefront.

+**includeConnectorStoreTemplate** - Deploy a fully configured B2B Commerce storefront to store created from above.

+**registerCommerceServices** - Register all sample commerce services to the B2B storefront for inventory, shipment, and tax.

+**createStripeGateway** - Create a Stripe payment gateway.

 These scripts set up two default connected apps for you to facilitate your setup of the collection: